tmssngr/tinyC/lsra.md

 The interval `a0` ends at position 14, but no register is longer free than until position 8.
 Hence the variable `a` can't be part of one register for its whole live-time and we need to split the interval.
-We select the (first) register with the highest free position - `r0` - and set it to the current interval `a0`.
+We select the (first) register with the highest free position - `r0` - and assign it to the current interval `a0`.
-We truncate that interval before 8, e.g. at the odd position 7, and split off the remaining part as a new interval `a1`:
+We truncate that interval before 8, meaning at the odd position 7, and split off the remaining part as a new interval `a1`:

 ```
     0 2 4 6 8 0 2 4 6 8 0 2 4